Data Binding

 }

-This sets up a binding which updates the value of the label whenever the count changes.
+This sets up a binding which updates the value of the label whenever the count signal is modified.
 We can depict this with the following diagram, where the green arrow shows the direct link between the data and the label:

 Modifier bindings

-Many modifiers also accept a lens as well as a value.
-When a lens is supplied to a modifier, a binding is set up which will update the modified property when the bound to model data changes.
+Many modifiers also accept signals as well as a literal value.
+When a bindable value is supplied to a modifier, a binding is set up which updates the modified property when the model data changes.
 For example:

 pub struct AppData {